Skip to content

 Summary

-Ensure that you have granted the necessary photo permissions within the Link to Windows app on your iPhone.
-If permissions are correct, verify that your Bluetooth connection is stable, as the app requires a constant link to sync your recent images to your Windows 11 desktop.
+Grant the necessary photo permissions within the Link to Windows app on the mobile device first.
+Verify that the Bluetooth connection remains stable, as syncing recent images requires a steady link to the Windows 11 desktop.

-No, Phone Link for iOS does not currently support iMessage group chats.
-The integration is limited to individual text conversations.
-You will only see messages from individual contacts, and group messages will not appear or be available for reply within the Windows 11 Phone Link interface.
+Phone Link for iOS does not currently support iMessage group chats.
+The integration remains limited to individual text conversations.
+Messages appear solely from individual contacts, and group threads do not populate within the Windows 11 interface.

 What should I do if my iPhone won't pair with 🪟 Windows 11?

-First, ensure Bluetooth is enabled on both devices.
-Forget the device in your Bluetooth settings on both the iPhone and PC, then restart both.
-Ensure you are using the same Microsoft account on both devices and that your iOS version is updated to at least version 16.
+Check that Bluetooth is enabled on both devices.
+Clear out existing pairings by removing the connection from the Bluetooth settings menu on both the iPhone and PC, then restart them.
+Confirm that the exact same Microsoft account signs into both devices and that the operating system runs iOS version 16 or newer.

 Was this guide helpful?